reachingDef/reveal.js/slides.md

 --

-Hypothesis: TLS is suited for the protection of resource-constrained realtime  systems
+Hypothesis: TLS is suited for the protection of low-resource realtime systems
-Note:
-my super note

 --